 How to Apply for the Tomo Credit Card

 To apply for the Tomo credit card, you’ll need to go through their preapproval process.
 That involves filling out forms that ask you for standard identification information like your name, date of birth, SSN or ITIN, and government ID.

 You’ll also need to link at least one of your bank accounts to your Tomo profile.
-That sounds concerning, but you’re only giving them read-only access like you would with Mint or Personal Capital.
+That sounds concerning, but you’re only giving them read-only access.
 Tomo uses services like Plaid to handle the integration and protect your data, so they can’t see or retain any of your login details.